 Plastic.
 It’s all around us.
 Even people like Beth Terry whose mission is to live a plastic-free life admit that it’s a very difficult endeavor.
 The instant gratification culture in the U.S. doesn’t lend itself to a waste-free mentality.

-One place abound with plastic that most people can’t avoid is the grocery store.
+One place that abounds with plastic that most people can’t avoid is the grocery store.
 For many of us, we rely on grocery stores to provide food that nourishes us.
 But are those purchases negatively impacting our environment?

 Aisles of plastic

 The data says yes.
 According to the U.S. Environmental Protection Agency (EPA), packaging and containers account for 23 percent of landfill waste, much of which comes from food containers and packaging.
 Let’s break that down just a bit more so you can relate to it.
-Current estimates show that the average person on the U.S. is responsible for creating about four pounds of trash each day.
+Current estimates show that the average person in the U.S. is responsible for creating almost five pounds of trash each day.

 Sadly, not all of this plastic ends up in the landfills either.
 Ever heard of the Great Pacific Garbage Patch?
 This patch is made almost entirely of tiny bits of plastic, called microplastics.
 This is what happens to the plastic that makes it into the ocean rather than into the landfill.

 So what can we do about it?
 The simple answer is to reduce our dependence on plastics.
 Since so much of the plastic we use every day comes from grocery store packaging, it is a great place to start.